 Transferring to NSU is a seamless process.
 Although you can transfer to NSU at any time in your academic career, the smoothest transition occurs if you have earned or will earn an AA or AS from TCC.
 This milestone will also meet your general education requirements at NSU (unless it is a specific NSU requirement for you to graduate).

-How do my TCC classes transfer to NSU?
-Every class that you have taken at TCC will transfer to NSU.
-Each class will count in one of the following categories that make up a bachelor’s degree: general education, major, minor, or free elective.
-You probably already know about general education and major classes but minors and free electives are unique to bachelor's degrees.
-Free electives are extremely flexible and can be selected from any academic area.
-They allow you to explore your academic interests outside of your major while counting toward the 124 hours you need to graduate.
-Most degree programs at NSU allow for some free electives.
-If you completed a class at TCC that does not meet one of the other specific requirements, it will count in this category, up to the first 64 hours.
-If you have completed more than 64 hours at the associate degree level, all courses will transfer to NSU, but only the first 64 hours will apply to your degree.
-This is because you must have 60 hours from a four-year institution to meet state requirements for graduation with a baccalaureate degree.
-Education majors must complete 12 hours with a C or better in the following disciplines: 12 hours in science, 12 hours in math, 12 hours in social science, and 12 hours in communication arts.
-Completing your AS or AA, combined with classes required in the major will satisfy most of these hours.
-Therefore you must take 3 hours of additional communication arts (ENGL, LIT, or SPCH) to satisfy this requirement.
-Also, education majors are required to take 3 hours of a language other than English or to demonstrate proficiency in a language other than English.
-Your NSU advisor or your TCC advisor can recommend a class to satisfy this State requirement.
+How do my Tulsa Community Colleges classes transfer to NSU?
+Every class you take at TCC will transfer to NSU.
+Each class counts in one of the following categories that make up a bachelor’s degree: general education, major, minor, or free elective.
+Minors (18 hours) are a coherent set of courses in a discipline or interdisciplinary grouping other than a student's degree program.
+Education programs do NOT require minors.
+Free electives can be selected from any academic area.
+They allow you to explore academic interests outside of your major while counting toward the 124 hours you need to graduate.
+If you completed a class at TCC that does not meet one of the other specific requirements, it will count as a free elective, up to the first 64 hours.
+If you complete more than 64 hours at the associate degree level, all courses will transfer to NSU, but only the first 64 hours will apply to your degree.
+You must have 60 hours from a four-year institution to meet state requirements for graduation with a baccalaureate degree.

-NOTE: For admission to College of Education, students must have completed (45) credit hours with a minimum GPA of 2.75.
+Note: For admission to College of Education, students must have completed (45) credit hours with a minimum GPA of 2.75 for early childhood majors.
 Students failing to meet these admission requirements will be limited in the education classes they may take until all requirements are completed.
 Students in all education programs must read and sign the College of Education Statement of Understanding.
 This will be accomplished with advisement from your NSU advisor.